scloud19/SECipedia/Linux/Linux Basics/basics.md

         See kernel.md

-    User space
+    User space aka "userland"

-        Refers to the parts of main memory that the user processes can access.
+        Refers to the kernel allocated parts of main memory that the user processes can access.

             If a process makes a mistake and crashes, the consequences are limited and can be cleaned up by the kernel.
                 Obviously, certain user processes (given the right permissions), can do serious harm user mode